Module Details

 Programme Code Programme Semester Delivery

-CR_KITMN_8 Bachelor of Science (Honours) in IT Management 7 Mandatory
+CR_KITMN_8 Bachelor of Science (Honours) in IT Management and Cybersecurity 7 Mandatory